“Over 100 members of the community have been involved in making 8 amazing new films for SwanComm 2018!”

 Groups learned skills in using still cameras, video cameras, green screening, animation and editing, directing, interviewing and the theory of filmmaking.
 For many taking part this was the first time they had ever held a camera, and participants have left with transferable skills and enthusiasm to learn more.
 A full list of filmmakers and participants will be available in the credits of each individual film and and in a tab at the top of the page.

-The classes have brought together groups with a variety of backgrounds, abilities and ages, forging deeply needed connections, within Swansea’s increasingly diverse community, which was explored in the film ‘Tales of a City’.
-SwanComm aims to bring the City together to hear the voices of the community as they talk about their experiences of living here, explore this year’s theme of legends, and make people laugh.
-Some of the films were made by children, for children, and some are more suitable for over 12’s like B-movie horror romp ‘Zombie Sharks’.
+The classes have brought together groups with a variety of backgrounds, abilities and ages, forging deeply needed connections, within Swansea’s increasingly diverse community.
+SwanComm aims to bring the City together to hear the voices of the community as they talk about their experiences of living here and make people laugh.
+Some of the films were made by children, for children, and some are more suitable for over 12’s.
 We want SwanComm to continue to grow and our objective is that this event inspires more people to get involved with their local community and get creative.

-Entry is free, but with a suggested donation of £3 per adult ticket and £2 per child ticket.
-Any funds will go into growing the SwanComm filmmaking workshops so they can continue free, and give budding filmmakers of all ages and backgrounds the chance to work with this versatile medium.
+Entry is free, but with an optional suggested donation of £3 per adult ticket and £2 per child ticket.
+Funds raised on the day will go into growing the SwanComm filmmaking workshops so they can continue to be free, and give budding filmmakers of all ages and backgrounds the chance to work with this versatile medium.
 Even if the tickets are free we recommend booking in advance to ensure a place on the workshops as space is limited